TripleSBinPicking/bin_picking_environment/documentation/Configuring DOPE.md

 | `mesh_scales` | float | The scale of the mesh to meters.
 (So 1 if the mesh is in meters) |

 ### Inference settings
-The final few settings are for the AI itself and how it determines where objects are.
-Sadly they are not documented by DOPE.
+The following settings are used by the AI for determining where the objects are and how they are oriented.
+They are not documented by DOPE.

 | Parameter | Valid values | Default | Explanation |
 | --- | --- | --- | --- |